IV Stability and Control Processes

 About the conference

-International conference "Stability and Control Processes" is dedicated to the 90th anniversary of V.I.
+The "Stability and Control Processes Conference" is an international conference dedicated to the 90th anniversary of V.I.
 Zubov (1930-2000),

 professor, corresponding member of RAS.